niteshbalusu11/lndboss/README.md

 # Create a group channel request
 create-group-channel

+# Decrypt a message
+decrypt

+# Encrypt a message to a pubkey
+encrypt

 # View outbound fee rates and update outbound fee rates to peers
 fees